Webhooks for bounces

 Besides these standardized Delivery Status Notifications, there are many more messages that are sent back to the envelope address.
 These are for example out-of-office mails or vacation mails, but also error messages (like "mailbox full" or "email address does not exist") from servers that do not respect the official Delivery Status Notification format.
 These messages are also picked up by SMTPeter.

-The "ID" and "recipient" variables allow you to link the incoming bounce to the original outgoing message that was sent.
-The "mailfrom", "rcptto" and "data" fields hold the message that was received by SMTPeter.
+The 'id' and 'recipient' and 'tags' variables allow you to link the incoming bounce to the original outgoing message that was sent.